johncox00/rest-and-go/README.md

 # REST & Go

-This is a sample REST API build int Go with authentication from auth0.
+This is a sample REST API built in Go with authentication from auth0.

 ```
 $ go build